I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.

 This plan will add to or subtract from the credibility of the organization.

-These groups of people will find out anyway and a good plan will control what is communicated while controlling the rumor mill.
+These groups of people will find out anyway, and a good plan will help to manage what is communicated while controlling the rumor mill.

-Making the decision to terminate a church employee is never easy but with a little thought and planning the process can provide assistance to the employee and demonstrate the organization’s compassion and care.
+Making the decision to terminate a church employee is never easy, but with a bit of thought and planning, the process can assist the employee and demonstrate the organization’s compassion and care.